PalisadoesFoundation/talawa-docs/docs/talawa-api-docs/resolvers/Organization/agendaCategories/variables/agendaCategories.md

 The parent object representing the organization.
 It contains information about the organization, including the ID of the organization.

+## Returns

+A promise that resolves to an array of agenda category documents found in the database.
+These documents represent the agenda categories of the organization.

 ## See

  - AgendaCategoryModel - The AgendaCategory model used to interact with the agendaCategories collection in the database.